skripleu/ImageJ-Macros/README.md

 Guide:
   1. open image
   2. select ROIs and save them in the ROI Manager
-  3. Run Macro
+  3. Run Macro n\
-    select destination folder in open window
+    select destination folder in open window n\
-    Results will include .zip file with ROI data and .csv files for each ROI
+    Results will include .zip file with ROI data and .csv files for each ROI n\